QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 * it sets forth the structure of interactions between generations of different agents who are alive at a given date
 * it activates forces and tradeoffs confronting the government and successive generations of people
 * it is good laboratory for studying connections between government tax and subsidy programs and for policies for issuing and servicing government debt
-* it is a good setting for introducing describing the **shooting method** for solving a system of non-linear difference equations with boundary conditions that take the form of initial and terminal conditions
+* some interesting experiments involving transitions from one steady state to another can be computed by hand
-* interesting experiments involving transitions from one steady state to another can be computed by hand
+* it is a good setting for illustrating  a **shooting method** for solving a system of non-linear difference equations with  initial and terminal condition
  ```{note}
 Auerbach and Kotlikoff use computer code to calculate transition paths for their models with long-lived people.
 ```

-We take the liberty of extending Auerbach and Kotlikoff's chapter 2 model by adding ways to redistribute resources across generations
+We take the liberty of extending Auerbach and Kotlikoff's chapter 2 model to study some arrangements for redistributing resources across generations

   * these take the form of a sequence of  age-specific lump sum taxes and transfers

-We  study how  these  additional instruments for redistributing resources across generations affect capital accumulation and government debt
+We  study how  these  arrangements affect capital accumulation and government debt

 ## Setting